The 515 best Cyber Monday 2022 deals to shop now | CNN Underscored

 • Lalo: Shop baby and toddler products up to 40% off sitewide starting Nov.
 15.

-• Maisonette: Cute clothes and decor for kids is up to 40% off thanks to Black Friday Markdowns — plus enjoy an additional 10% off orders over $95, 15% off orders over $300, and 20% off orders over $600 with code FRIDAY.
+• Maisonette: Cute clothes and decor for kids is up to 50% off.

 • Melissa & Doug: Shop kids toys 30% off sitewide now through Nov.
 29.